AC losses in macroscopic thin-walled superconducting cylinders: Conclusion

 \section{Conclusion}

+To summarize, we have investigated experimentally the ac response of thin-walled hollow superconducting cylinders in the course of their transition to the superconducting state when both ac and dc magnetic fields are applied parallel to the cylinder axis.
+We demonstrate that the ac susceptibility $\chi_{1}$ of the thin-walled cylinders is a smooth function of the amplitude of the applied ac magnetic field.
+However, this experimental finding is in contrast to the prediction of the critical state FPMF model which implies full penetration of magnetic flux.
+Namely, the FPMF model asserts that $\chi_{1}(H_\mathrm{ac})$ should exhibit jumps because of the periodic destruction and restoration of the surface superconducting state in the cylinder wall.

+Our theoretical analysis within the framework of the two-fluid model has revealed that the presence of normal component of the conductivity cannot explain the experimentally observed behavior of ac losses, suggesting the penetration of the ac field into the cylinder hollow as another possible mechanism.
+The modeling based on the Ginzburg-Landau equation has shown that indeed, at magnetic fields exceeding the second critical field, the superconducting state is very sensitive to even small variations of the external ac field, which can penetrate into the cylinder hollow.

-This paper presents the results of an experimental study of the ac response of thin-walled hollow superconducting cylinders in the course of transition to the superconducting state when both ac and dc magnetic fields are parallel to the cylinder axis.
-While the critical state model asserts that the susceptibility $\chi$ should exhibit jumps as a function of the external ac field amplitude $H_{ac}$, because of the periodic destruction and restoration of the surface superconducting state in the cylinder wall, our experiments reveal that $\chi$ is a smooth function of $H_{ac}$.
-For the explanation of our observations we have proposed a phenomenological model of partial penetration of magnetic flux.
-This model implies that after a restoration of the superconducting state, the magnetic fields inside and outside the cylinder are not equal, and the value of the penetrating flux is random for each penetration.
-In this case $\chi$ is a smooth function of $H_{ac}$ and the model of minor magnetization loops, $h_{int}(h_{ext})$, fits very well to the experimental data on the temperature dependence of the signal of the first harmonics at any dc magnetic fields and excitation amplitudes.
-However, in a certain temperature range the values of physical parameters deduced within the framework of the model should be treated with care.
+For settling the inconsistency between the prediction of jumps in $\chi(H_\mathrm{ac})$ in the FPMF model and the smooth $\chi(H_\mathrm{ac})$ observed experimentally, we have proposed a phenomenological model of partial penetration of magnetic flux, PPMF.
+This model implies that after a restoration of the superconducting state, the magnetic fields inside and outside the cylinder are not equal, and the value of the penetrated flux is random for each penetration.
+In this case $\chi_{1}(H_\mathrm{ac})$ is smooth and the model of minor magnetization loops $H_\mathrm{int}(H_\mathrm{ext})$ fits very well the experimental data for the temperature dependence of the first-harmonic $\chi_1$, at any dc magnetic fields and excitation amplitudes.
+However, at temperatures below $T_\mathrm{m}$ the deduced physical parameters should be treated with care.
+It should be noted that the PPMF model shows how the critical state model with full penetration of magnetic flux could be transformed into the Rollins-Silcox-Fink model.